Photography pioneer Kodak files for bankruptcy

 "This is a necessary step and the right thing to do for the future of Kodak," Chairman and Chief Executive Antonio Perez said in a statement on Thursday.

-Kodak's market value has sunk below $100 million from $31 billion 15 years ago, when its share price topped $94.
+Kodak's market value has sunk well below $200 million from $31 billion 15 years ago, when its share price topped $94.

-The shares EKDKQ.PK began trading on Thursday on the Pink Sheets , and closed down 6 cents at 30 cents.
+The shares EKDKQ.PK began trading on Thursday on the Pink Sheets.
+By the end of the day they were down 6 cents at 30 cents each.

 WAY BEHIND

-Lenders and creditors argued at Thursday's hearing over whether the package was too big.
-Gropper agreed that it could be cut down without threatening Kodak's ability to operate.

-"This is not going to be a Chapter 7," the judge said, referring to a part of the U.S. bankruptcy code that governs liquidations.

-Perez, a former Hewlett-Packard Co (HPQ.N) executive who became Kodak's chief in 2005, has in recent years steered Kodak toward consumer and commercial printers.
+In recent years, Perez has steered Kodak toward consumer and commercial printers.

 But that failed to restore annual profitability, something Kodak has not seen since 2007, and did not arrest a cash drain.